aliimanesh/Emotionotopy_Recognition/README.md

 # Emotionotopy_Recognition
-This repository contains the codes I have used for training a model for emotion recognition based on Emotionotopy model.
+This repository contains the codes I have used for training an emotion recognition model based on the Emotionotopy emotion model.